-It’s the classic story.
+It’s the classic story of junk food trying to keep control over someone that wants to become healthier in their food choices.
 You want to eat healthier and you have done your research.
 You know what your body needs to be healthy.
 Unprocessed foods, plenty of fruit and vegetables, lean meats, wholegrains, low-fat dairy.

 You know that you need to, and you really want to, limit the junk.
 You want to make sure the ‘Sometimes Foods’ are only eaten, sometimes.
 But there you go again.
 Someone brings it into your space and you eat it…lots of it.